Ibaslogic/Ibaslogic/src/posts/001/001-first-post.md

   - design
 ---

-Many desktop publishing packages and web page editors now use Lorem Ipsum as their default model text and a search for 'lorem ipsum' will uncover many web sites still in their infancy.
-Various versions have evolved
+Today...Many desktop publishing packages and web page editors now use Lorem Ipsum as their default model text and a search for 'lorem ipsum' will uncover many web sites still in their infancy.

 ```
 ├───components